BDXGaming/managerapi/README.md

 Exposing minecraft to a new level of connection

 ## Goals
 - This plugin aims to allow for the connection of servers without the need of a proxy server or proxy system.
+(Note this plugin merely sends data between servers but does NOT replace the functionality of a proxy server such as bungeecord)
 - It also enables other plugins to depend on ManagerAPI and utilize the collection of global data the plugin exposes without the use of a shared database system

 ## Note